 Over the years, the U.S. Government has tried many ways to get Americans to be more cognizant of what they’re putting on their plates.
-A noble cause, but one that has left many Americans confused as to what they should be putting on their plates at every meal due to the change in government diet recommendations over the years.
+A noble cause, but one that has left many Americans confused due to the changes in government diet recommendations over the years.

 The Food Pyramid above was introduced to Americans in 1992 and many Americans still look back to it for guidance today.
 So, is it even still relevant?

 Starting from the bottom…

 The pyramid places heavy importance on refined grains including pastas, potatoes, breadsticks, and cereals, stating that Americans should consume 4 servings per day.
 The problem with this is that the Food Pyramid does not encourage wholesome grains that are full of nutrients and fiber.
 Instead, it leads Americans to believe that starchy, calorie dense (as opposed to nutrient dense) grains should be consumed more than any other food group.

 Fruits and vegetables are not in a bad position here.
 However, they definitely shouldn’t be consumed less than dairy products, so perhaps, encouraging 3-4 servings a day, or one serving at every meal would have been a better approach.

 Next, a heavy emphasis is placed on milk, cheese, and other dairy products, which, back then, was thought to be important for calcium absorption.
 However, dairy products are not the only source of calcium and they are definitely not the best source either.
 In fact, seeds such as chia, sesame, and poppy, contain more calcium than cheese and are also more nutrient dense.
 Additional sources of calcium include other plant-based foods such as beans and legumes, edamame and tofu, and some leafy greens.